 Analytic psychotherapy, a depth psychology, is modeled after the teachings and traditions of Carl G. Jung.
 This branch of therapy focuses on the individual, his or her personal experiences, and a natural quest for wholeness.
-It is predicated on the notion that everyone has an internal, innate drive to achieve a sense of completeness.
-The goals associated with being a complete person are specific to everyone, and as such, they take each individual down his or her own path in an attempt to reach wholeness.
+This has a basis on the notion that everyone has an internal, innate drive to achieve a sense of completeness.
+The goals associated with being a complete person are specific to everyone.
+As such, they take each individual down his or her own path in an attempt to reach wholeness.

 The Analytic Psychotherapy Process

-The analytic psychotherapy process focuses on the client’s personal goals associated with wholeness – a process that Jung coined individuation.
-This clinical journey will include a thorough examination of day-to-day activities, interpersonal interactions, and an exploration into current felt emotions, which attempts to connect present-day feelings with memories of similar sensations experienced throughout life.
-Analytic psychotherapy posits that emotions triggered by current events owe themselves to, not only what is happening in the moment, but also what has happened throughout history.
+The analytic psychotherapy process focuses on the client’s personal goals associated with wholeness.
+This is a process that Jung coined individuation.
+This clinical journey will include a thorough examination of day-to-day activities.
+Interpersonal interactions and an exploration into current felt emotions examined.
+Consequently, we attempt to connect present-day feelings with memories of similar sensations throughout life’s experiences.
+In other words, analytic psychotherapy posits that emotions triggered by current events owe themselves to the past (through history) and the present.

 Analytic Psychotherapy in particular incorporates symbolic experiences into the therapeutic process.
 This is to suggest that it is not only overt personal experiences, past and present, that affect the way someone processes life, but also the collective unconscious that carries an equally powerful impact.
 Analytic psychology strives to introduce collective experiences through incorporation of mythology, religion, novels, television, movies, and social media.
 For it is the symbolic integration of the experiences of others that make personal and emotional suffering more manageable.